 Our Youth Empowerment Skills (YES) programme starts in April and runs for several months a year, giving 14-19 year-olds in South London the support they need to live with Type 1 diabetes.

 Participants meet other young people with Type 1 diabetes, building confidence and developing a peer support network.

-There is a three-day workshop in the week beginning Monday 6 August 2018, where attendees are supported by a trained youth worker and staff from Guy's and St Thomas'.
-The workshop gives general health advice, touching on topics like drugs, alcohol and sexual health, as well as how participants can look after themselves and avoid diabetes emergencies.
+YES consists of three days of workshops, where attendees are supported by a trained youth worker and staff from our hospital.
+The workshops give general health advice, touching on topics like drugs, alcohol and sexual health, as well as how participants can look after themselves and avoid diabetes emergencies.

 There are also opportunities to go on social outings and try out new skills such as driving and rock-climbing.

 To take part in YES you need to be registered with a GP in south London.
 (This covers the boroughs of Bexley, Bromley, Croydon, Greenwich, Kingston, Lambeth, Lewisham, Merton, Richmond, Southwark, Sutton and Wandsworth).

 You must be referred by either your GP or a member of the team at your diabetes clinic:

 If you have any questions, or want to know the date of the next programme, please contact us.

 Chris Yabro was diagnosed with Type 1 diabetes in October 2012.